Let’s not beat around the bush, shall we? Getting an email telling you that the price of something is increasing is never fun.

 If you’re going to increase your prices, stand firm in your decision and communicate it clearly!

-3. Sell them the benefits of your price increase
+3. Sell them the benefits of your price increase (and avoid losing customers)

 Just because you’re talking about increasing your prices doesn’t mean you have to turn into a negative-nelly.
 Use this opportunity to explore why you’re raising your prices and remind your customer of the value you deliver.